mlange-42/yarner/docs/Features.md

 ```
 ~~~

-These features allows for more flexibility when writing macros, as well as possibly making the intent clearer.
+These features allow for more flexibility when writing macros, as well as possibly making the intent clearer.

+However, macros and variables should not be abused to replace the mechanisms of abstraction provided by the target language.
+These are preferable as they enforce semantic in addition to purely syntactic structure.

 ## Extracted comments